robintw/Py6S/doc/docs.markdown

 ## Usage ##

-The general process for using Py6S is to instantiate the SixS class, set the parameters appropriately, call the `run()` method and then read the outputs from the `outputs` member variable.
+The general process for using Py6S is to:

+  1. Instantiate the SixS class - for example, by running `model = SixS()`
+  2. Set the parameters appropriately - for example, by running `model.solar_z = 50`
+  3. Call the `run()` method to run the model - for example, `model.run()`
+  4. Read the outputs from the `outputs` member variable - for example, `print model.outputs.irradiance_diffuse`

-An heavily-commented example is shown below:
+A heavily-commented example is shown below:

 ```python
 import numpy as np # We're importing NumPy so that we can use the arange command below